 It turns out, I’m a fucking fighter.
 This experience is not getting the best of me.
-I started this blog to cope with my husband’s suicide and I’m continuing this blog now because I have a job to do.
+I started this website to cope with my husband’s suicide and I’m continuing this website now because I have a job to do.

-Since Jason’s death, I have talked to so many people with legal issues.
-Everything from drug charges, extensive jail or prison time as well as life threatening illnesses.
+Since Jason’s death, I have talked to many people with legal issues.
+Everything from drug charges, extensive jail or prison time, as well as life threatening illnesses.
 Everyone I have talked to has something in common.

 Their problems all stem from trauma.

 This system we have in the United States isn’t working.
 Not only does it not work, it’s further stigmatizing mental illness and addiction.
 This problem is so severe, that as a society we’re oblivious to the fact that lives are being derailed and families are being torn apart right in front of us, and we don’t care.

 People that do not understand the complexity within illnesses of the mind are content because the “bad guys” are in jail or prison.
 Why aren’t we looking at the situations which put these often good people in these situations in the first place?

 There is something terribly wrong when we refuse to take trauma into account when we judge people addicted to substances, in prison or jail, and mentally ill.
 After people serve time in prison they are “thrown to the wolves”, so to speak.
 Sure, they have their freedom, but do they really?